MohamDahALU/alu-higher_level_programming/python-hello_world/README.md

-A directory for the first intranet project
+A directory for the intranet project: Python - Hello, World.